md-abidhussain/NovaQualify/README.md

 ---

 ## 1. Problem Description
-Businesses spend hours qualifying customer leads manually through calls and emails, which slows sales and causes missed opportunities[cite: 29]. [cite_start]Our project automates this process using conversational AI to save time and improve accuracy.
+Businesses spend hours qualifying customer leads manually through calls and emails, which slows sales and causes missed opportunities.Our project automates this process using conversational AI to save time and improve accuracy.

 ## 2. Proposed Solution
 Our project, **NovaQualify**, is a React-based AI assistant that qualifies customer leads instantly using **Agora’s real-time voice and chat**.